 The second and third texts are a little more difficult to classify, though.
-Would you classify them as neutral or positive?
-Probably, you are more likely to choose positive for the second one and neutral for the third, right?
+Would you classify them as neutral, positive, or even negative?
 Once again, context can make a difference.
-For example, if the old tools the second text talks about were considered useless in context, then the second text turns out to be pretty similar to the third text.
-However, if no context is provided, these texts feel different.
+For example, if the ‘older tools’ in the second text were considered useless, then the second text is pretty similar to the third text.

 There are two types of emojis according to Guibon et al..
-Western emojis (e.g. :D) are encoded in only one character or in a combination of a couple of them whereas Eastern emojis (e.g. ¯ \ _ (ツ) _ / ¯) are a longer combination of characters of a vertical nature.
-Particularly in tweets, emojis play a role in the sentiment of texts.
+Western emojis (e.g. :D) are encoded in only one or two characters, whereas Eastern emojis (e.g. ¯ \ (ツ) / ¯) are a longer combination of characters of a vertical nature.
+Emojis play an important role in the sentiment of texts, particularly in tweets.

-Sentiment analysis performed over tweets requires special attention to character-level as well as word-level.
-However, no matter how much attention you pay to each of them, a lot of preprocessing might be needed.
+You’ll need to pay special attention to character-level, as well as word-level, when performing sentiment analysis on tweets.
+A lot of preprocessing might also be needed.
 For example, you might want to preprocess social media content and transform both Western and Eastern emojis into tokens and whitelist them (i.e. always take them as a feature for classification purposes) in order to help improve sentiment analysis performance.

 Here’s a quite comprehensive list of emojis and their unicode characters that may come in handy when preprocessing.

 Defining what we mean by neutral is another challenge to tackle in order to perform accurate sentiment analysis.
 As in all classification problems, defining your categories -and, in this case, the neutral tag- is one of the most important parts of the problem.
 What you mean by neutral, positive, or negative does matter when you train sentiment analysis models.
 Since tagging data requires that tagging criteria be consistent, a good definition of the problem is a must.

 Here are some ideas to help you identify and define neutral texts: